webpack-contrib/sass-loader/README.md

 - Add the missing url rewriting using the [resolve-url-loader](https://github.com/bholloway/resolve-url-loader).
 Place it directly after the sass-loader in the loader chain.
 - Library authors usually provide a variable to modify the asset path. [bootstrap-sass](https://github.com/twbs/bootstrap-sass) for example has an `$icon-font-path`.
 Check out [this working bootstrap example](https://github.com/jtangelder/sass-loader/tree/master/test/bootstrapSass).

+### Extracting stylesheets

+Bundling CSS with webpack has some nice advantages like referencing images and fonts with hashed urls or [hot module replacement](http://webpack.github.io/docs/hot-module-replacement-with-webpack.html) in development.
+In production, on the other hand, it's not a good idea to apply your stylesheets depending on JS execution.
+Rendering may be delayed or even a [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) might be visible.
+Thus it's often still better to have them as separate files in your final production build.

+There are two possibilties to extract a stylesheet from the bundle:

+- [extract-loader](https://github.com/peerigon/extract-loader) (simpler, but specialized on the css-loader's output)
+- [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) (more complex, but works in all use-cases)

 ### Source maps